irockel/sm64-port-android-base/README.md

 Build according Linux instructions above.

-Apply the render96_android.patch and 60fpx_ex.patch (see above)
+Apply the render96_android.patch and 60fpx_ex.patch (see above).

-Apply n64 textures from Render 96 project by downloading zip from here: https://github.com/pokeheadroom/RENDER96-HD-TEXTURE-PACK/tree/N64-Downscaled-Render96 and copy everything inside the "gfx" folder inside the zip into app/jni/src
+Apply n64 textures from Render 96 project by downloading zip from here: https://github.com/pokeheadroom/RENDER96-HD-TEXTURE-PACK/tree/N64-Downscaled-Render96 and copy everything inside the "gfx" folder inside the zip into app/jni/src.

 Remove any in-fixes the files inside the app/jni/src/textures/skyboxes.

-Remove any images in app/jni/src/levels/ending beside the cake.png
+Remove any images in app/jni/src/levels/ending beside the cake.png.

 Build native code
 ```sh